Werkov/Werkov.github.io/_posts/2022-01-26-ymp-explanation.md

 paper or implementation on details how codeword decryption works.)

 There are two final catches.
-First, Bob could try swap his pick for chosen digit and see whether the resulting codeword changed and hence derive Alice's digit.
+First, Bob could try to swap his pick for chosen digit and see whether the resulting codeword changed and hence derive Alice's digit.
 Another neat property of the oblivious transfer is that Bob cannot do this, he receives the alternative for his single pick only.